Switzerland as an Asset Management Hub

 The tax is levied on the consideration owed for the transfer of the securities.
 For securities issued by a Swiss issuer, the tax rate is 0.15%.
 For securities issued by a non-Swiss issuer, the tax rate is 0.3%.
 The Swiss securities dealer owes the tax.
 If the Swiss securities dealer acts as an agent or on behalf of a customer, market practice is that the Swiss securities dealer charges the tax to the customer.

-Tax exemptions can be available for specific transactions or securities, or for specific parties ("exempt investors").
+Exemptions from Swiss Securities Transfer Tax can be available for specific transactions or securities, or for specific parties (“exempt investors”).
 If the tax exemption applies because of the nature of the transaction or security, no Swiss securities transfer tax is levied at all.
 If the tax exemption applies because of the nature of a party involved, then 50% of the tax will fall away while another 50% charge continues to apply, unless the other party is also an exempt investor.

-Exemptions available because of the nature of the transaction or the nature of the security include, for example, issuing securities, with some exceptions: for example, the issue of rights in non-Swiss collective investment funds is not an exempt transaction.
+Exemptions available because of the nature of the transaction or the nature of the security include issuing securities, with some exceptions: for example, the issue of rights in non-Swiss collective investment funds is not an exempt transaction.

 Exemptions available because of the nature of a party involved include, for example, collective investment funds.

-Although closed-ended structures such as a SICAF can be used for retail funds, no such vehicle has been registered in Switzerland since CISA was introduced in 2007.
+Although closed-ended structures such as SICAFs can be used for retail funds, no such vehicle has been registered in Switzerland since CISA was introduced in 2007.

 For further information on the fund structures available in Switzerland, please see 2.1.1 Fund Structures.